morgango/dttm/README.md

 All of the functions are written in Python, and [Pydoc documentation is here](http://htmlpreview.github.com/?https://github.com/morgango/dttm/blob/master/dttm.html).
 Note that there is some code there to make Pig and Jython bindings available, so there may need to be some work done to use it in straight Python.

 Each function will take a string representing a datetime value and internally it will convert it into a Python datetime value.
 Once that is done, python is used to read, query, or alter the datetime accordingly.
-Note that you **_DO NOT HAVE TO PROVIDE A PARTICULAR FORMAT FOR THE INPUT_**.
+Note that you **_DO NOT HAVE TO PROVIDE A PREDEFINED FORMAT FOR THE STRING INPUT_**.
 This is because we are able to use Python modules to resolve the datetime format appropriately.
 While it isn't perfect, it goes a long, long, long way in doing the conversion work for you.
+If you wish, you can provide a format, but it is unnecessary.

 In actual operation, the functions that get used the most are (in order):